exceeddata/sdk-vdata-python/README.md

 The codes in the repository are released with [MIT License](LICENSE).

 ## Installation
-exceeddata-sdk-vdata package may be installed using pip command.
+Binary installers for the latest released version are available at the [Python Package Index (PyPI)](https://pypi.org/project/pandas) and may be installed using pip command.

 ```sh
 pip3 install exceeddata-sdk-vdata